Mexico City International Airport

 As the primary hub for Mexico's flag carrier, Aeroméxico, the airport serves as a SkyTeam hub.
 It is also a hub for Volaris and Viva and a focus city for Magnicharters.
 The airport has two passenger terminals and two runways.
 It hosts agencies including the Mexican Airspace Navigation Services (SENEAM), the Mexican Federal Civil Aviation Agency (AFAC), as well as an Air Force base.
 The airport is owned by the Mexican Navy and operated by Grupo Aeroportuario de la Ciudad de México.
 It is named after 19th-century president Benito Juárez.

-As part of Mexico City’s airport system—along with Toluca International Airport and Felipe Ángeles International Airport—the airport operates at full capacity.
-With an average of 1,056 daily aircraft movements, it ranks as one of the busiest two-runway airports in the world.
-Handling an average of 124,000 passengers per day, the airport served 48,415,693 passengers in 2023 and 45,359,485 in 2024.
+As part of Mexico City's airport system—along with Toluca International Airport and Felipe Ángeles International Airport—the airport operates at full capacity.
+It is one of the busiest two-runway airports in the world, with 850 aircraft movements per day.
+With an average daily passenger count of 122,000, the airport handled 44,605,576 passengers in 2025, marking a 1.7% decrease from the previous year.